ginnyintifa/PTMscape/README.md

-Select score threshold by cross validating within known PTM sites.
-Score threshold is chosen by looking up to the reference table
+Select a score threshold by looking up to the reference table.

 ```{r, eval=F}
 predict_on_targeted_proteome (ptm_site = "S",